deepak-chouhan/Portfolio-V1/README.md

   - One page to diplay design projects.

 > Contact page
-  - contact page to client to contact me
+  - contact page for client to contact me

+> Dashboard
+  - Page for me to see my clients and upload project.

+> Project upload page
+  - Page for me to upload my project